kewde/slate/source/index.md

 *No man will make a great leader who wants to do it all himself or get all the credit for doing it.* ~Andrew Carnegie

+The original visionaries were the creators of Bytecoin, for whom we are thankful.
+Their technical documentation link has been included in the references.
+The information they provide may not always apply to Shadow.
+They are doing great work on creating a truely anonymous altcoin, surely worth to keep an eye on their work!

-We would also like to take time to thank the original visionary of stealth addresses: **Peter Todd**, a Bitcoin core developer.
+We would also like to take time to thank **Peter Todd**,he figured out how to implement stealth addresses into Bitcoin.
 You can find a link to his white paper in the references.
-He has done amazing work on Bitcoin and should not be forgotten.
+He is a Bitcoin core developer and has done amazing work on Bitcoin and deserves the mention.